-Whole grains are the staples of human civilization.
-Refined grains have the phytonutrients largely removed.
-White rice, as a result, is not highly nutritious (see also here).
+Whole grains contain helpful phytonutrients that appear to lower the risk of developing several diseases, such as Parkinson’s and Alzheimer’s disease.
+Refined grains have their phytonutrients largely removed.
+White rice, as a result, is not highly nutritious.
 Brown rice, on the other hand, is a whole grain.
-Polishing rice from brown to white at one time resulted in an epidemic vitamin B deficiency in Asia; rice bran (the brown part of rice) was used to cure it.
-Red rice, though, may actually have the most antioxidants of all rice.
+In fact, white rice was associated with a 17% greater risk of diabetes while brown rice reduced diabetes risk by 17%.
+Polishing rice from brown to white at one time resulted in an epidemic of vitamin B deficiency in Asia – rice bran (the brown part of rice) was used to cure it.

-Rice grown in water logged soil can absorb arsenic found naturally in the environment, and it concentrates in the bran (which remains when you eat brown rice).
-If you eat a lot of brown rice, buy American grown, which tends to have lower levels of arsenic.
-Red yeast rice contains lovastatin, a drug used to combat cholesterol.
-However, the levels found in red yeast rice are too variable to be a reliable source.
+Rice grown in water logged soil can absorb arsenic found naturally in the environment and concentrate it in the bran, which remains when you eat brown rice.
+Contaminated poultry manure is one of the sources of how arsenic gets into rice.
+If you eat a lot of brown rice, American grown may have lower levels of arsenic than rice grown in Asia or Europe.
+You can increase the bioaccessibility of iron and zinc in rice and other phytate-containing foods by 50% just by adding vegetables from the allium family, such as garlic and onion.
+Red yeast rice contains lovastatin, a drug used to combat cholesterol, though the levels found in red yeast rice are too variable to be considered a reliable source.